 - Don’t shop hungry.
 We all overbuy when we are hungry.

 Food can be one of the biggest expenses your family is facing each week.
 We hope these tips help make your grocery shopping a bit more affordable.
 Need more financial solutions to get through these uncertain times?
-Call Choice One Community Credit Union or visit us online at www.choiceone.org.
+Schedule an appointment to speak with a Choice One representative.